AvilaGTZ/WizelineTestProject/README.md

 # WizelineTestProject

-_Two end point available : Hello wordl and Random recipe_
+_Two end points available : Hello wordl and Random recipe_

 ### How it works ⚙️